jrercoli/spacex_api/README.md

 7) verify that the service is online, go to your browser and put: http://localhost:5000/about , you receive the message: This is a SpaceX Trello API :)
 8) now you need to create a .env file with the content of the example file: trello_env_ex.txt, and put in it the id values of your trello account and board.
 First you put your Trello's ApiKey and Token.
-Then you could find out using some urls of the app that were created for this purpose: http://localhost:5000/get/boards, http://localhost:5000/get/lists (find the id for your ToDo list), http://localhost:5000/get/labels (find the labels ids), and also put
+Then you could find out using some urls of the app that were created for this purpose: http://localhost:5000/get/boards, http://localhost:5000/get/lists (find the id for your ToDo list), http://localhost:5000/get/labels (find the labels ids).

 # How to use
 Now you could add Cards to your board !!, using your browser or curl.